GalenWong/galenwong.github.io/src/data/blogs/2020-08-01-galen-cooks-food-the-wong-way/index.md

 pack from the Japanese supermarket.
 Added a fried egg and some fried Indian lettuce 油麥菜 (no idea what's the relation with India.)

-On the gyoza, there is a layer of crust.
+On the gyoza (dumplings), there is a layer of crust.
 It is a crust formed from starch water evaporated in the heat.
 For more details on how that is made, see Masa's video!